Syllabus

 Generative AI

 Tools to help you code more quickly are rapidly becoming more prevalent.
-I use them regularly myself.
-The point of this course is not to “complete assignments” but to learn coding (and other things).
+The point of this course is not to “complete assignments” but to learn how to tackle these type of problems, how to think about them correctly.
 With that goal in mind, I recommend you avoid the use of Generative AI.
-It is unlikely to contribute directly to your understanding of the material.
+It is unlikely to contribute directly to your learning, or your understanding of the material.
 Furthermore, I have experimented with certain tools on the assignments for this course and have found the results underwhelming.

-The material in this course is best learned through trial and error.
+The material in this course is best learned through trial and error, and discussions with experts in the field.
 Avoiding this mechanism (with generative AI or by copying your friend) is a short-term solution at best.
 I have tried to structure this course to discourage these types of short cuts, and minimize the pressure you may feel to take them.

 Missed final exam